rbutleriii/Clinotator/README.md

 </dl>
 <dl>
 	<dt>ClinVar Number of Clinical Assertions (CVNA)</dt>
 	<dd>The number of Clinvar Submissions possessing a clinical assertion (with criteria provided).
 This measure excludes submissions without assertion criteria, including "literature reviews", which are a type of evidence as opposed to an assertion.
 Additionally, submitter assertions without defined criteria are also omitted.
-Most assertions with criteria meet or exceed the guidelines put for by the American College of Medical Genetics and Genomics (ACMG) in 2013 and amended in 2015.<sup>4,5</sup></dd>
+Most assertions with criteria meet or exceed the guidelines put forth by the American College of Medical Genetics and Genomics (ACMG) in 2013 and amended in 2015.<sup>4,5</sup></dd>
 </dl>
 <dl>
 	<dt>ClinVar Conditions/Diseases (CVDS)</dt>